Arirang Mass Games

-The Grand Mass Gymnastics and Artistic Performance Arirang (Korean: 아리랑 축제), also known as the Arirang Mass Games, or the Arirang Festival is a mass gymnastics and artistic festival held in the Rungrado May Day Stadium in Pyongyang, North Korea.
+The Grand Mass Gymnastics and Artistic Performance Arirang (Korean: 아리랑 축제), also known as the Arirang Mass Games, or the Arirang Festival is a mass gymnastics and artistic festival held in the Rungrado 1st of May Stadium in Pyongyang, North Korea.
 The games usually take place in August or September.
-The Arirang Mass Games were held annually between 2002 and 2013, with the exception of 2006.
-After a five-year hiatus, Mass Games returned for a performance entitled 'The Glorious Country' in 2018.
+The Arirang Mass Games were held annually from 2002 to 2013 and 2018 to 2020 with the exception of some sporadic hiatuses in 2006, 2014 to 2017 and 2021 to 2024.

-According to the Russian state news agency "TASS", "Arirang is a gymnastics and artistic festival, known as mass games.
+According to the Russian News Agency "TASS", "Arirang is a gymnastics and artistic festival, known as mass games.
 The extravaganza unfolds an epic story of how the Arirang nation of Korea, a country of morning calm, in the Orient put an end to the history of distress and rose as a dignified nation with the song 'Arirang'.
 The Arirang performance has been included in the Guinness Book of Records."

 History

-The name refers to "Arirang", a Korean folk story about a young couple who are torn apart by an evil landlord, here intended to represent the division of Korea.
+The name refers to "Arirang", a Korean folk story about a young couple who are torn apart, here intended to represent the division of Korea.

 The festival was held annually between 2002 and 2013, with the exception of 2006.
 In 2007, Roh Moo-hyun became the first South Korean President to attend the games during the 2007 inter-Korean summit.
 The mass games were not held in 2014, 2015, 2016, and 2017.
 In recent years, foreign tourists have been allowed to watch one of the many performances.